ksananth4424/Datum/lexer/README.md

 It can recognise all the keywords and operators mentioned in our Language whitepaper

+## Installations

+In order to run this run the following command

+    $ sudo apt install flex

 ## Testing

 Go to the lexer folder and run the following